JetBrains/compose-multiplatform/tutorials/Scrollbars/main.md

 ## What is covered

-In this tutorial we will show you how to add scrollbars into scrollable lists using Compose for Desktop.
+In this tutorial, we will show you how to add scrollbars to scrollable lists using Compose for Desktop.

 ## Scrollbars applying

 You can apply scrollbars to scrollable components.
-The scrollbar and scrollable component share a common state to synchronize with each other.
-For example, VerticalScrollbar can be attached to ScrollableColumn, LazyColumnFor and HorizontalScrollbar can be attached to ScrollableRow, LazyRowFor.
+The scrollbar and scrollable components share a common state to synchronize with each other.
+For example, VerticalScrollbar can be attached to ScrollableColumn, and LazyColumnFor and HorizontalScrollbar can be attached to ScrollableRow and LazyRowFor.

 ```kotlin
 import androidx.compose.desktop.Window